Considering Presenting Your Scholarship at a Conference or Professional Meeting?

-Already been accepted to present your work?
+Already accepted to present your work?
 Congratulations!
 Let's make it happen.

-Viterbo University is committed to providing support to students who present their work at conferences.
-If you need help proofing or printing your poster, need to tips on how to create a 10-12 minute research talk, or would like help drafting your abstract, know we're here for you!
-You can also check out the online resources available under the "Resources for Students" tab at left.
-To request an appointment or ask questions, please contact Charlie Lawrence at email@example.com.
+Viterbo University is committed to supporting students who present their work at conferences.
+If you need help proofing or printing your poster, need tips on creating a 10-12 minute research talk, or would like help drafting your abstract, we're here for you.
+Also be sure to see the online resources available under the "Resources for Students" tab.
+To request an appointment or ask questions, email Charlie Lawrence.

-- KNOW THE PARAMETERS: Before you apply (or even ask about applying) for Viterbo funds, read over the VU Student Academic Conference Guidelines 2016-2017.
+Before applying (or even ask about applying) for Viterbo funds, review the VU Student Academic Conference Guidelines.

-- IDENTIFY ALL YOUR OPTIONS: Talk with your faculty advisor to see if there are departmental funds available to support your presentation.
-Consider programs you may be a part of (i.e. Honors Program, CLASS Scholars) and inquire about funding options and grants.
-Look into travel grants or other funding programs through the conference at which you'll be presenting.
-In addition to departmental and program specific funds, funds are available at the University level via the following:
+Talk to your faculty advisor to see if there are departmental funds available to support your presentation.
+Consider programs you may be a part of (i.e., Honors Program, CLASS Scholars) and inquire about funding options and grants.
+Look into travel grants and other funding programs through the conference where you'll be presenting.
+In addition to departmental and program-specific funds, funds are available at the Viterbo University level via:

-**It bears repeating: both University funding sources follow the VU Student Academic Conference Guidelines 2016-2017, so make sure to read that document carefully and request amounts within the articulated funding levels.
+**It bears repeating: Both University funding sources follow the VU Student Academic Conference Guidelines 2017-2018.
+Be sure to read this document carefully and request amounts within the articulated funding levels.

-**Please note: regardless of the funding source(s) you pursue, know that most students end up covering some portion of the costs associated with presenting at a conference.
-The same is often true for faculty who attend conferences!**
+**Note: Regardless of the funding source(s) pursued, most students end up covering some portion of the costs associated with their conference presentation.
+This is often true for faculty who attend conferences.**

 Questions about funds or other forms of university support?
-Please contact Charlie Lawrence at firstname.lastname@example.org.
+Email Charlie Lawrence at firstname.lastname@example.org.